 I deliberately have learned to set really low expectations for most events and personal interactions in my life and it really has made a huge difference for me.
 If expectations are not met, no worries and if they're met or exceeded, then I feel joy and gratitude.

-Movie Theme #3: Comparison Movies
+Movie Theme #3: Me vs You

 If you are constantly comparing yourself, your spouse, your parents, your job, your friends, your house, your dog, etc. to anyone or anything else on a regular basis, then you are setting yourself up for a life of unhappiness.